PraveenShet03/Anomaly-Detection-Project/README.md

 # Energy-Time-series-anomaly-detection

 The related paper "Generative Adversarial Network with Soft-Dynamic Time Warping and Parallel Reconstruction for Energy Time Series Anomaly Detection" (https://doi.org/10.48550/arXiv.2402.14384) got accepted at the AI4TS Workshop @ AAAI 24.
-This repository is just a implementation of this paper and I am not responsible to the further developments with the authors of the paper.
+This repository is just a implementation of this paper and I am not responsible to the previous, current and further developments with the authors of the paper.

 ## LEAD Dataset